copilotzhq/dengo/MONGODB_COMPAT.md

 ## Limitations and Differences from MongoDB

 ### Storage and Performance
-1. No Indexes
+1. Basic Index Support
-   - No support for custom indexes
+   - Support for single field and compound indexes
+   - Unique and sparse index options
+   - Limited to key-value store capabilities
-   - No index-based query optimization
+   - No index-based query optimization yet
-   - Full collection scans for all queries
-   - Limited performance on large collections
+   - No advanced index types (text, geospatial, etc.)

 2. Transaction Limitations
    - Single-document atomicity only